 The results for the year are set out in the Statement of comprehensive income.
-The Company's profit before tax for the financial year was £126k (2020: loss £64k).
-The year on year movement is due to the following:
+The Company's profit before tax for the financial year was £1,449k (2021: £126k) due to an increase in interest income earned on cash balances following successive Bank of England base rate rises.